solana-foundation/solana-improvement-documents/proposals/0110-exponential-fee-for-write-lock-accounts.md

   priority fee, constitutes the total fee for the transaction.
   - Leader checks fee payer's balance before scheduling the transaction.
 - Cost Tracking:
-  - Cost_tracker tracks CUs for the current block and each write-locked accounti as-is;
+  - Cost_tracker tracks CUs for the current block and each write-locked account as-is;
   - Ensuring cost tracking is enabled at the replay stage.
 - End of Block Processing:
   - Identify write-locked accounts with *compute-unit utilization* > half of account max CU limit.
 Add/update bank's account_write_lock_fee_cache.
   - Adding new account into LRU cache could push out eldest account;
-  - LRU cache has capacity of 1024, which should be large enough for hot accounts in 150 slots.
+  - LRU cache has capacity of 2048, which is 2* worst case block, should be enough to prevent cache attack.
 - Fee Handling:
   - Collected write-lock fees are 100% burnt.
   - Collected priority fees are 100% rewarded.